Shell faces Dutch court as climate change activists demand end to emissions | Headlines

 Shell faces Dutch court as climate change activists demand end to emissions

+Shell has repeatedly said it agreed that action to fight climate change was needed, but that this court case would not help.
+"No company can change the energy system by itself," Shell's lawyer, Dennis Horeman, said in court.

-"What will accelerate the energy transition is effective policy, investment in technology and changing customer behaviour.
-None of which will be achieved with this court action", the company said in a statement.
-The plaintiffs say Shell needs to face its responsibilities, as it is fully aware of the detrimental effects fossil fuels have on climate change.
+"All countries where Shell operates are determining policies to shape the energy transition.
+Shell will have to adjust its priorities and investments to those policies."
+The plaintiffs say Shell is fully aware of the detrimental effects fossil fuels have on climate change.

 "Shell's policies put it on a collision course with international climate agreements," the groups' lawyer, Roger Cox, said in his opening statement at the court.
 "It is extremely dangerous and puts a brake on any action individual countries might be willing to take."

-Shell has ramped up investment in biofuels, hydrogen and wind power in recent years, and has promised to cut carbon emissions by 30% by 2035, compared with 2016 levels, and by 65% in 2050.
-But the green groups demand at least a 45% reduction by 2030, relative to the pollution caused in 2019, as a step towards carbon-neutral production two decades later.
+Shell has ramped up investment in biofuels, hydrogen and wind power in recent years and has promised to reduce the carbon intensity of the energy products it sells by 30% by 2035, compared with 2016 levels, as it aims for "net-zero emissions" by 2050.
+But the green groups demand at least a 45% reduction of Shell's total emissions by 2030, relative to the pollution caused in 2019, as a step towards carbon-neutral production two decades later.

 They feel strengthened by the so-called "Urgenda" case, in which the Dutch High Court last year ordered its government to step up the fight against climate change, as it said a lack of action was putting Dutch citizens in danger.
 But Shell said that even though it supported international agreements to combat climate change, companies were not parties to these and cannot be held responsible in the same way as governments.